NatalChart/NatalChart/README.md

 - `lint-style` - run a Stylelint check
 - `check-eslint-config` - check if ESLint config contains any rules that are unnecessary or conflict with Prettier
 - `check-stylelint-config` - check if Stylelint config contains any rules that are unnecessary or conflict with Prettier

+in order to add subtree (i.e. github pages) to the rep: git add build && git commit -m "build subtree commit"

+and then you want to push:
+git subtree push --prefix build host gh-pages